sphinx-doc/sphinx/Doc-26/library/os.rst

 .. data:: O_BINARY

    Option for the *flag* argument to the :func:`open` function.
-This can be bit- wise OR'd together with those listed above.
+This can be bit-wise OR'd together with those listed above.
 Availability: Windows.

    .. % XXX need to check on the availability of this one.